-To a state where selected items are hidden in View/Explore mode or exports:
+To a state where selected items are hidden in View/Explore mode and exported Office and PDF files:

 Requirements